SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/10_graphit_examples.md

 # Graphit - Code Examples
 ### Simple Example of a Customer Info Web Service that Brings Data for a Given LUI

 The following Graphit file gets an input LUI which extracts customer data from the CUSTOMER LU, calculates its balance and sets its status accordingly.
-Output data is returned in JSON structure and adds information on whether the customer is a VIP member (total balance of over USD 10,000), or a Gold member (total balance of over USD 1,000).
+Output data is returned in JSON structure and adds information on whether the customer is either a:
+-  VIP member, with a total balance of over USD 10,000.
+-  Gold member, with a total balance of over USD 1,000.

 ![](/articles/15_web_services/17_Graphit/images/58_graphit_examples.PNG)